This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 If you want your kids to be able to just make basic turns down the beginner hill and know how to ride the chairlift, you’ll probably be fine with 2-3 ski lessons for your child.
 This is a great way to start off learning to ski for kids and will help you know the basics to get out and ski on your own.

 When I was growing up, we would take a few weeks every year to ski as a family.
 For the first 3 days of every season, my parents would put me and my siblings into ski school.
-This went on every year from the time that I was 4 until I was 15.
+This went on every year from the time I was 4 until I was 15.
 EVERY.
 SINGLE.
 YEAR.

-If you are just going skiing for a week or 2, plan on a minimum of 2 lessons, up to about 4.
+If you are just going skiing for a week or 2, plan on a minimum of 2 ski lessons, up to about 4.

 Do kids need to go to ski school?